better-slop/hyprwhispr-rs/README.md

 </details>

+## Release Process

+Releases are tag-driven and automated by GitHub Actions.
+Runtime builds continue to rely on a local `whisper.cpp` installation, so validate that dependency before shipping a version.

+1. Install the tooling once: `cargo install cargo-release git-cliff`.
+2. For prereleases run `cargo release --no-dev-version --pre-release alpha` (append `--execute` when ready to push).
+This updates the changelog, creates the tag (`vX.Y.Z-alpha.N`), and prepares artifacts.
+3. Push with `git push --follow-tags`.
+The `release` workflow builds the binary, publishes the GitHub prerelease, and attaches the tarball plus checksum.
+4. When stabilizing, run `cargo release --execute` to cut, tag, and push the final version.
+The same workflow publishes the crate to crates.io because stable tags omit the prerelease suffix.

+> Define `CRATES_IO_TOKEN` in the repository secrets with publish-only permissions so the workflow can push stable releases to crates.io.

 ## To Do

+- [ ] Slop review/clean up
 - [ ] Ship waybar integration (`hyprwhspr-rs --waybar`)
 - [ ] Release on Cargo
 - [ ] Release on AUR